acadadev/rosrider_doc/05_PARAMETERS/README.md

 | BIQUAD_20HZ_2HZ | 4  | Bi-Quad Filter | 2nd Order Low-Pass Filter.
 Cutoff at 2Hz. (assuming 20Hz loop) aggressive noise rejection |
 | BIQUAD_20HZ_4HZ | 5  | Bi-Quad Filter | 2nd Order Low-Pass Filter.
 Cutoff at 4Hz.                                                 |

+__Filter Types Explained__

+ - ***EWMA (Exponentially Weighted Moving Average):*** A computationally efficient filter that gives more weight to recent data.
+   - Pros: Very fast to calculate, good for general noise.
+   - Cons: Can introduce lag if the window size (4, 8, 16) is too large.

+ - ***Bi-Quad (Biquadratic Filter):*** A second-order recursive linear filter.
+   - Pros: Capable of sharp cutoffs (removing specific frequencies) better than EWMA.
+   - Cons: More complex; incorrect configuration can lead to instability.

 __Current Measurement Filter__

 This filter processes the noisy analog data from the current sensors before it enters the inner current loop.